flakey-bit/DotNetDigestAuth/README.md

 ## Usage in ASP.NET Core:

-- You'll want to reference the NuGet package & namespace `FlakeyBit.DigestAuthentication.AspNetCore`.
+- You'll want to install the NuGet package & reference the namespace `FlakeyBit.DigestAuthentication.AspNetCore`.

 In your web host startup: